 The Department of Astronomy and Astrophysics offers a doctoral program for students pursuing a PhD.
-Applications for the 2020-2021 academic year should be submitted online between September 30 and December 15, 2020.
+Applications for the 2022-2023 academic year should be submitted online between mid-to-late September and December 15, 2021.
 Click here to apply.

 Students seeking a master’s degree are encouraged to consult the Physical Sciences Division Master of Science program.